-*Congratulations to Guy Thorne, 28th March winner in our 49 club.
+*Congratulations to Mike Smart 16th May winner in our 49 club.

-The winner each week is the one who holds the bonus ball number drawn in the National Lottery each Saturday.
+The winner each week of £20 is the one who holds the bonus ball number drawn in the National Lottery each Saturday.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.